 The Director of Public Safety or his/her representative is the only University official authorized to conduct a fire drill and to initiate a fire alarm for such drills.
-Alarms will be activated utilizing the building's fire alarm pullstation and should not be activated through use of the fire panel.
+Alarms will be activated utilizing the building's fire alarm pull station and/or activated through use of the fire panel.

 The Director of Public Safety or designee will coordinate with Moorhead Fire Department for joint participation.
 The occupants of each residence hall, academic or administrative building are expected to participate fully in the drill.
-Fire drills in academic buildings will be scheduled within the first week of fall semester.
+Fire drills in academic buildings will be conducted annually.
 Advance notice will be provided to the campus community indicating the fire drills will take place.

-Minimally, once each year Physical Plant staff and/or Residential Life Area Directors will participate in aplanned fire exit drill in every building on campus to insure thefollowing:
+Minimally, once each year Physical Plant staff and/or Residential Life Area Directors will participate in a planned fire exit drill in every building on campus to insure the following: